Mellanox/libvma/README.txt

 Use value of 1 for waking up the thread when there is work to do.
 Use value of 2 for waiting for thread timer to expire.
 Default value is disabled

+VMA_SOCK_CHECKS_MODE
+Mode for checking and handling coverage of Socket API features by VMA.
+This feature should be kept 0 or 1 (Logging in Debug mode) in normal production environments.
+Use the other values only for capturing unsupported Socket API features by VMA.
+Use value of 0 to un-offload the socket (if possible) and log DEBUG message.
+Use value of 1 for just Logging DEBUG message.
+Use value of 2 to un-offload the socket (if possible) and log ERROR message.
+Use value of 3 to log ERROR message and abort application (throw vma_error exception).
+Default value is 1 - just Logging DEBUG message.
+!!!
+NOTE: modes 0, 2, 3 - are under development and are not yet supported !!!

 VMA_AVOID_SYS_CALLS_ON_TCP_FD
 For TCP fd, avoid system calls for the supported options of: